Frequently Asked Questions

 Most frequent questions and answers

 - We are a very small business, usually just me.

-The shop is not open, due to us shielding (for health & work), but most products are available via a either collection service or Mail order, please email.
+- We do not have a shop, but products are available via a either collection or Mail order, please email.

-We are delivering via DHL and sometimes other couriers, Parcels are sent Monday to Thursday.
+We are delivering via Royal Mail or DHL and sometimes other couriers, Parcels are sent Monday to Thursday.